About

 Glacial activity has left large, scarred boulders strewn around the loch edge.
 The woodlands and moorlands along the hide path and around the reserve are home to an array of lichens and fungi and a host of woodland birds including Willow Warbler, Long-tailed Tit and Tree Pipit.

 RSPB Scotland works to create the ideal conditions for wildlife at Loch Ruthven.
-Most of our efforts focus on the Slavonion Grebes who call the reserve home, as they are a Schedule 1 protected species.
-You can do your bit by staying 20m away from sedgebeds and Schedule 1 species while on the reserve, or water borne activities.
-This reduces the risk of disturbing the Slavonian Grebes and gives them extra protection during this important time of year.
+Most of our efforts focus on the Slavonian Grebes who call the reserve home as they are a Schedule 1 protected species.
+Visitors can help reduce the risk of disturbing these amazing birds but following the local access guidance which does not permit swimming, paddleboarding or canoeing in this are of the Loch from 1 March - 31 August.

 We monitor the population and breeding success of the Slavonian Grebes and have a small team of volunteers who record sightings and Grebe behaviour from the hide.
 We are learning more about this mysterious species and the factors that affect the population and breeding.
 To protect the Grebes at Loch Ruthven, we regularly check for the presence of Mink on the loch and undertake work on the sedge beds to keep them in good condition for the Grebes’ floating nests.